Key takeaways

 For instance, instead of having on-site offices at each property, a centralized office is located near all of the properties so it can offer support when necessary.
 As such, the process of leasing and managing the property’s daily operations is handled by the centralized office.
 In some cases, the central office also deploys labor to properties for assistance in the form of maintenance technicians and leasing agents.

-While the concept of centralized property management isn’t new, it’s grown in popularity because of the rapid changes the real estate industry has undergone.
+While the concept of centralized leasing and property management isn’t new, it’s grown in popularity because of the rapid changes the real estate industry has undergone.
 Of course, this type of management model can be extremely beneficial, but it’s not for everyone.

 What is centralized management?